aws/aws-cdi-sdk/INSTALL_GUIDE_WINDOWS.md

 # Connecting to Windows and activating

-Connect to your EC2 instance using Remote Destop.
+Connect to your EC2 instance using Remote Desktop.
 Refer to **step 2** in the [AWS Windows Guide](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EC2_GetStarted.html).
 If Windows activation fails, see [these instructions](https://aws.amazon.com/premiumsupport/knowledge-center/windows-activation-fails/).